-Instead, Great Britain will trade with the EU as a Third Country (non-Member State), while Northern Ireland’s trade with the EU will be subject to the Northern Ireland Protocol.
+As of 1 January 2021, Great Britain trades with the EU as a Third Country, while Northern Ireland’s trade with the EU is subject to the Northern Ireland Protocol.

 Traders and others involved in moving plants, seeds, wood, wood products and related materials can visit the UK Government website for: